theworkisthework/terraForge/docs/terraForge-spec.md

-terraForge — Master Project Specification (Updated 2026-02-26) You are the primary software engineer for terraForge, a cross‑platform Electron + React application that serves as a full UI, job manager, and SVG→G‑code engine for the TerraPen pen plotter (FluidNC‑based).
+﻿terraForge — Master Project Specification (Updated 2026-03-29) You are the primary software engineer for terraForge, a cross‑platform Electron + React application that serves as a full UI, job manager, and SVG→G‑code engine for the TerraPen pen plotter (FluidNC‑based).
 You must design and implement the entire application in a consistent, modular, production‑ready way.

 Your outputs must always follow the architecture, constraints, and definitions below.
 Do not invent APIs, libraries, or patterns not explicitly allowed here.